AtlasOfLivingAustralia/ALA4R/README.md

 # ALA4R

-*NOTE March 2017* --- some ALA4R functions may not work correctly due to back-end server changes.
+*NOTE, April 2017* --- some ALA4R functions may not work correctly due to back-end server changes.
 This includes the occurrences() function, and full-text searching [particularly specieslist(taxon=...)].
 The issue is being investigated.

 ----